-Course Guidelines University of Puget Sound Dr. Beezer Abstract Algebra I Math 433 Fall 2015
+Course Guidelines University of Puget Sound Dr. Beezer

 Texts We will be using Abstract Algebra: Theory and Applications, by Thomas W. Judson as our textbook.
 We will cover material from Chapters 1-15, as described on the attached calendar.
 This is an open source textbook, which in part means you are free to make unlimited copies.
 The book's website is abstract.pugetsound.edu.
-The "2015 Annual Edition" will be the version I will follow for this course.
+The "2018 Annual Edition" will be the version I will follow for this course.
 Do not purchase an older edition, as there have been substantial changes in how theorems and examples are numbered, and it will be difficult to follow along with an older copy.

 The book's website has links to help you with the purchase of a physical copy of the book, should you desire one.
 You may also download a PDF that is nearly identical to the hard copy, or another PDF which contains the extra material about Sage.
-Additionally, the online version has all the same content and the Sage examples are executable and editable, via the Sage Cell server.
+Additionally, the online version has all the same content and the Sage examples are executable and editable, via the Sage Cell server, so is a far superior way to use the book.